June 18, 2019

 • Here are some questions you can ask yourself, to determine how processed a food is:

 • There are many levels of processing and not all processed foods are “bad.”
-I look for products that make my life easier and are minimally processed.
+I look for products that make my life easier and are less processed, if possible.

 3. Quality of Ingredients